moijafcor/Aliaxer/README.md

 I maintain [here a repository](https://github.com/moijafcor/terminal-aliases) of commonly used aliases that you can play with.

-Please beware of the performance consequences on having 'too many' remotes sourced at once because of the lag added by ```curl``` can be noticeable on the loading time of your terminals.
+Please beware of the performance consequences on having 'too many' remotes sourced at once, because the lag added by ```curl``` can be noticeable on the loading time of your Terminals.

 #### Security